loganmarchione/costco-pm-checker/README.md

 ## Legal

-This is a personal project that is not monitized.
+This is a personal project that is not monetized.
 It is not endorsed by or affiliated with Costco in any way.